Posts

 • Compliance (71%).

 These concerns make sense.
-The spending model for cloud services, based on subscriptions or usage, is an operating expense.
+The spending model for managed cloud services, based on subscriptions or usage, is an operating expense.
 Most smaller companies are used to making capital expenditures and paying for service contracts and managed services.
 Additionally, many of the IT firms working with small businesses will replicate on-premise networks and servers in a public cloud service.
 They may lack the expertise and tools to actively manage costs.

 Concerns about security and compliance reflect the increasing need and demands of protecting sensitive business and personal information.
 We face the same increased regulations and expanding industry standards as larger enterprises.
 But we do not have the in-house resources or the same access to experts.
 We place our trust on local or regional IT service firms.

 Following closely behind the top 3 cloud challenges, governance (67%) and subscription management (61%) indicate that small businesses are not sure how to best manage their cloud services.
-As the cloud matures, the number of options expand.
+As cloud infrastructure matures, the number of options expand.
 To make simple decisions, such as whether to subscribe monthly or make an annual commitment at a lower per unit price, we need to understand the operating cost models.
 We need standard operating procedures, such as on/off-boarding and access controls, in place.

 Cloud is still new.
 We need our IT service firms and managed service providers to guide, if not lead, our cloud management efforts.
 Co-management is a viable strategy, provided it includes policies and procedures as well as products and services.